 Although the term ‘lymphoedema’ suggests that the oedema is caused by a lymphatic abnormality, in every case of chronic oedema there will be some impairment of lymphatic drainage, either through an underlying abnormality (‘primary’ or ‘secondary’) or through ‘lymphatic failure’ as a result of the lymphatics being overloaded.
 The degree to which the lymphatics are, or become affected may influence the clinical presentation of the oedema, the tissues and skin.

-Example of chronic oedema with skin folds, skin changes and unmanaged oedema.
+Here’s an example of chronic oedema with skin folds, skin changes and unmanaged oedema.

-Levels of oedema
+Levels and types of oedema

 Not all cases of oedema are chronic / lymphoedema – there are also mild and moderate cases.